tjdraper/BuilderApp/README.md

 	<link rel="stylesheet" href="{{rootPath}}css/style.css">

-## Single Variables

-These variables are defined in the "settings.php" file in the $singleVariables array.
-You'll see two samples in the file that you may or may not wish to keep.

-Here is one of the sample variable in the array:

-	'siteName' => 'BuilderApp'

-In this case, "siteName" is the key, and "BuilderApp"" is the value.
-So you can put {{siteName}} anywhere in your templates and it will be replaced with "BuilderApp" whenever you build — just like a CMS such as ExpressionEngine, Craft, or Statamic would do with variables.

-Single Variables are great for never changing items.
-But what if you need to set variables per template?
-I’m glad you asked about that.

-## Variable Pairs

-These are also defined in the "settings.php" file — or at least the keys are.
-The settings file ships with two samples of these as well.
-One of the samples is:

-	'metaTitle'

-It works like this: In your template, you can set any defined variable pair key like this:

-	{{metaTitle}}My Page Title{{/metaTitle}}

-Now wherever you put the single variable {{metaTitle}}, the contents between the opening and closing key pair will be substituted for that single variable.
-And of course, the variable pair and contents will not be printed out in the place where they are set.

-### Minify (true|false)

-To minify the parsed output, set the $minify variable to true in "settings.php".
-If you would not like to minify the output, set variable to false.

-### Includes

-There are two arrays for includes: includesBefore and includesAfter.
-The names of the arrays are pretty self explanatory. includesBefore will include the content of the files listed in the array before the page content. includesAfter will include the content of the files listed in the array after the page content.

-Builder looks for includes in the "includes" directory. ".html" is appended automatically so do not include the html file extension in the array.

 ## Feedback

 Obviously, this is a work in progress, but I welcome feedback.
-I’ve been primarily a front-end developer until recently so I certainly have not "mastered" PHP.
-So feel free to give me feed back, or contribute, or whatever else.
+I’ve been primarily a front-end developer until recently and I certainly have not "mastered" PHP.
+So feel free to give me feed back, or contribute.

 ## License